ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ![Real-World Scenario: API Gateway Flow](/assets/images/real_world_api_flow.png)

-This scenario illustrates how the components work together to provide a secure and efficient user experience.
+**info**: This scenario illustrates how the components work together to provide a secure and efficient user experience.
+{:.prompt-info}

 ---